-ITOCHU Corporation (hereinafter referred to as "ITOCHU"), GIT Corporation (hereinafter referred to as "GIT"), ITOCHU's wholly owned subsidiary and FamilyMart Co., Ltd. (hereinafter referred to as "FamilyMart"), hereby announce that GIT and a wholly owned subsidiary of FamilyMart (collectively referred to as the "Tender Offerors") have decided on August 3, 2017 to jointly obtain the common shares (hereinafter referred to as the "target company's shares") of Pocket Card Co., Ltd. (hereinafter referred to as the "Target Company") by way of a tender offer bid (hereinafter referred to as the "Tender Offer").
+As announced in the press release "Announcement in Relation to Commencement of Joint Tender Offer Bid for Share Certificates of Pocket Card Co., Ltd. (Code No. 8519)" dated August 3, 2017 (hereinafter referred to as the "Tender Offerors' Press Release"), ITOCHU Corporation (hereinafter referred to as "ITOCHU"), GIT Corporation (hereinafter referred to as "GIT"), ITOCHU's wholly owned subsidiary, and FamilyMart Co., Ltd. (hereinafter referred to as "FamilyMart") decided that GIT and a wholly owned subsidiary of FamilyMart would jointly obtain the common shares (hereinafter referred to as the "Target Company's shares") of Pocket Card Co., Ltd. (hereinafter referred to as the "Target Company") by way of a tender offer bid (hereinafter referred to as the "Tender Offer") if conditions such as the fact that the required procedures have been completed and the necessary steps have been taken based on the competition laws of Japan and any foreign country concerned have been satisfied.